 She completed a B.A. and M.A. in Painting at Kazakh National Academy of Arts in Almaty, Kazakhstan (2001-2007), and an M.A Fine Arts at Newcastle University, UK (2009-2011) with the support of 'Bolashaq' International scholarship.

 Asel Kadyrkhanova's work has been shown in solo and group exhibitions such as: 'Postnomadic Mind', Wapping Project, London (2018), Suns and Neons Above Kazakhstan, Yarat Centre for Contemporary Art, Baku (2017), Internal Memory: Not Enough Space?
 Garage Museum of Contemporary Art, Moscow (2017), The Eighth River, Ile Alatau National Park (2015), 1937 | Joktau - Territory of Memory, Kazakh State Museum of Arts, Almaty (2013) among others.

-She is a CEC Artslink fellow of 2018, a former artist-in residence at California College of the Arts, San Francisco (USA), and a participant of several conferences, artist talks, workshops, and summer schools.
+She is a CEC Artslink fellow of 2018, a former artist-in-residence at California College of the Arts, San Francisco (USA), and a participant in several conferences, artist talks, workshops, and summer schools.
 Lives and works in Leeds and Almaty.